davidjosearaujo/re-android-reversing/docs/Report.md

     D --> E([addApkToInstallSession])
 ```

-Coming back to the _PartPreviewActiviy.onCreate_ method, the _getFirstText_ and _getSecondText_ are probing the application language, and base on that, print messages to the screen and the button, informing that the application needs to be updated and instructing the user to press the button now displaying the "UPDATE" text.
-After this, it set an event listener on the button, and passes as an argument the number 4, but why?
-Lets find out!
+Returning to the _PartPreviewActiviy.onCreate_ method, the _getFirstText_ and _getSecondText_ functions are probing the application language.
+Based on this, they print messages to the screen and the button, informing the user that the application needs to be updated and instructing them to press the button now displaying the "UPDATE" text.
+Subsequently, it sets an event listener on the button and passes the number 4 as an argument.
+But why?
+Let's find out!

 ```java
 public final void onClick(View view) {